-We are Nucleo Journalism, a data-driven website that publishes investigations and analysis about public spending, politics, social media debates and human rights in Brazil.
+Nucleo Journalism is a data-driven website based in Brazil that publishes investigations and analysis about the impact of social media in society.

+THE BEGINNING: We are a small news organization, focused on impactful reporting and in serving our core audience.
 Nucleo (which in Portuguese means core) was founded in January 2020 by journalists Sérgio Spagnuolo (ex.
 Reuters, UN, ICFJ) and Alexandre Orrico (ex.
-Buzzfeed, Folha de S.Paulo), with a small funding from them.
+Buzzfeed, Folha de S.Paulo), with a small funding out of their own pockets.

 We are actively looking for funding right now, from people and institutions interested in supporting serious, evidence-based independent journalism.